‘Training Day’ Bill Paxton Tribute: Ratings Soar After Debut

 — Training Day (@TrainingDayCBS) March 3, 2017

-There was a gracious tribute to Bill Paxton placed at the beginning of episode five, and this probably helped attract the attention of his fans.
-Sadly, the ratings dropped again for episode six on March 9, although they were still stronger than the two episodes that preceded the death of lead actor, Bill Paxton.
+There was a gracious tribute to Bill Paxton placed at the beginning of Episode 5, and this probably helped attract the attention of his fans.
+Sadly, the ratings dropped again for Episode 6 on March 9, although they were still stronger than the two episodes that preceded the death of the lead actor.

 Industry experts continue to speculate that there will be no retooling and Training Day simply won’t return next season.
 This may be in everyone’s best interests as it would allow CBS to honor Bill Paxton by showing his last work without putting more money into Training Day, which has been under-performing since its debut.
-It also remains to be seen if any viewer’s interest garnered after the actor’s death causes a ratings bump for any episodes that have yet to be aired.
+It also remains to be seen if viewer interest garnered after the actor’s death causes a ratings bump for any episodes that have yet to be aired.

 Origin of Training Day: How Did Bill Paxton Get Involved?

 When Training Day was first under development, the goal was to get Ethan Hawke to reprise the character of Jake Hoyt from the original source material.
-The 2001 version of Training Day also starred Denzel Washington in a stunning role that led to him landing an Oscar for Best Actor in a Leading Role.
+The 2001 film version of Training Day also starred Denzel Washington in a stunning role that led to him landing an Oscar for Best Actor in a Leading Role.

 When Hawke turned down the opportunity to bring Training Day to the small screen, the decision was made to create an entirely new character.
-Bill Paxton took the role of corrupt cop, Detective Frank Rourke.
+Bill Paxton took the role of a corrupt cop, Detective Frank Rourke.

 Perhaps part of the reason that Training Day wasn’t a big hit as a TV show is that it came 16 years after the movie of the same name.
-This extended wait most likely caused the title not to resonate with many moviegoers.
+This extended wait most likely caused the show to not resonate with many moviegoers.
 When you combine this with the lack of any original actors, CBS was definitely taking a gamble that they could get audiences interested.
 This most likely led to casting Bill Paxton in TV’s Training Day, as he has typically drawn in large audiences with movies such as Aliens and Twister.

 Once CBS announces their plans for the rest of the first season, it will be much easier to determine whether or not the show has any type of future.
 If they do bring it back, it may be deemed necessary to get a fresh start by replacing the other lead, Justin Cornwell.
 In the meantime, Bill Paxton fans can take solace in the fact that his full work on Training Day will almost certainly air at some point and end up released on DVD and Blu-ray.